bholben/AngularJS-1.X-CoffeeScript-StyleGuide/README.md

     .controller 'SomeCtrl', ...
     ```

-  - **Using Classes:** Do not pass anonymous functions into providers (controllers, services, etc.)  Instead, use a class name.
-This little trick will compile your CoffeeScript into a function declaration and this has the nice side-effect of allowing you to move this function below the angular-specific code.
-This is an especially clean and consistent approach for setting up [directives](#directives).
+  - **Using Classes:** CoffeeScript functions do not support JavaScript function declaration syntax, however CoffeeScript classes do.
+This nuance allows us to use CoffeeScript classes to organize our code in a readable top-to-bottom way and take advantage of hoisting.

     ```coffeescript
     # avoid